-- 18. The TEC must measure valid domestic enrolments in units of EFTS.
-One (1.0) EFTS unit is defined as 120 credits of full-time study over a single academic or calendar year. - 19.
-The EFTS value of a programme represents the TEC's assessment of the normal minimum time for a successful full-time learner complete the qualification.
-In addition, the credit value assigned to the qualification by either the New Zealand Qualifications Authority (NZQA) or the New Zealand Vice-Chancellors Committee (Universities NZ) must be a part of the EFTS metric. - 20.
-The TEC must consider qualifications that the TEO has disaggregated into component courses.
-The TEC must assign each course an EFTS factor that represents the proportion of the whole qualification that the course constitutes.
+- The TEC must measure valid domestic enrolments in units of EFTS.
+One (1.0) EFTS unit is defined as 120 credits of full-time study over a single academic or calendar year. - 20.
+The EFTS value of a programme or micro-credential represents the TEC's assessment of the normal minimum time for a successful full-time learner to complete the qualification or micro-credential.
+In addition, the credit value assigned to the qualification or micro-credential by either the New Zealand Qualifications Authority (NZQA) or the New Zealand Vice-Chancellors Committee (Universities NZ) must be a part of the EFTS metric. - 21.
+The TEC must consider qualifications and micro-credentials that the TEO has disaggregated into component courses.
+The TEC must assign each course an EFTS factor that represents the proportion of the whole qualification or microcredential that the course constitutes.